MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 **Chestplate Resource Pack/textures/items**

-Here are the image files to download and use for the custom chestplate icon and the geometry’s texture itself.
+Here are the image files to download and use for the custom chestplate icon and the geometry's texture itself.

 Here is the chestplate icon: